Action film: Hong Kong

-In Hong Kong, the "new school" of martial arts films that Shaw Brothers brought in 1965 featured what Yip described as "strong, active female characters as protagonists."
-These female-centered films were challenged with the rise of a new male heroic prototype marked by a strong sense of youthful energy and defiance and by a propensity for violent action, identified with the films of Chang Cheh.
+In Hong Kong, the "new school" of martial arts films that Shaw Brothers brought in 1965 featured what Yip described as "strong, active female characters as protagonists".
+These female-centered films were challenged with the rise of a new male heroic prototype, marked by a strong sense of youthful energy and defiance and by a propensity for violent action, often identified with the films of Chang Cheh.

+The 1985 Hong Kong film Yes, Madam, directed by Corey Yuen and starring Michelle Yeoh and Cynthia Rothrock, was described by film and gender scholar Lisa Funnell as the first "girls with guns" film.
+The 1987 Hong Kong film Angel has also been credited with establishing the genre.

 Hollywood

 Violent female characters have been part of cinema since its early inception, with characters such as Kate Kelly brandishing a shotgun in The Story of the Kelly Gang (1906).
 Women traditionally appear in action films as romantic interests, tomboys, or sidekicks to male protagonists.

-Violent white women would appear in other genres as well such as the femme fatales in film noir and horror films of the 1970s.
+Violent white women would appear in other genres as well, such as the femme fatale in film noir and horror films of the 1970s.
 Violent women were common in action films since the 1960s.
 These films featured working-class women exacting revenge.
-Films of the 1970s featured black women such as Pam Grier in films like Foxy Brown (1974).
+Films of the 1970s featured black women, such as Pam Grier in films like Foxy Brown (1974).

-In the 1980s, a new symbolically transgressive character emerged in the form of Ellen Ripley in Aliens (1986) and Sarah Connor in Terminator 2: Judgment Day (1991) and the title character in China O'Brien (1990) who were physically muscular and or enacted more extreme violence that was usually reserved for male action leads.
+In the 1980s, a new symbolically transgressive character emerged in the form of Ellen Ripley in Aliens (1986) and Sarah Connor in Terminator 2: Judgment Day (1991), as well as the title character in China O'Brien (1990), who were physically muscular and or enacted more extreme violence that was usually reserved for male action leads.
 In her book Contemporary Action Cinema (2011), Lisa Purse described the media response to female leads in action films reveal a discomfort about their presence and are often described with hesitant terms of women moving into territories that are perceived as masculine.
-Revealing woman in this form deconstructs the notion that traditional marks of masculinity are not exclusive to men and that musculature was not natural, but something to be achieved.
-Accusations of these muscular women of the era were levelled at that them by 1993 were that they were "men in drag" and that the films generally have to "explain" why their female leads displayed physical aggression and why they were "driven to do it."
-As the 1990s went on, Hollywood films began having more conventional looking women in their action films such as The Long Kiss Goodnight (1996).
+Revealing women in this form deconstructs the notion that traditional marks of masculinity are not exclusive to men and that musculature was not natural, but something to be achieved.
+Accusations of these muscular women of the era were levelled at that them by 1993 were that they were "men in drag" and that the films generally have to "explain" why their female leads displayed physical aggression and why they were "driven to do it".
+As the 1990s went on, Hollywood films began having more conventional looking women in their action films, such as The Long Kiss Goodnight (1996).

 Yvonne Tasker identified action film heroines, such as the lead in Ultraviolet (2006) after the mid-90s as "exaggerated statements of sexuality" in the tradition of "fetishistic figure of fantasy" drawn from comics and softcore pornography.

 A vibrant debate exists about whether hypersexualization is itself empowering and, if not, whether a hypersexualized female character can still represent strength and autonomy.